Verdict: England win

 Key Factors to Consider

-- Likewise, Tuesday’s guests have failed to record a single clean sheet in their last six straight appearances.
+- England have recorded just a single clean sheet from any of their last seven appearances.

 Verdict: England win